KratosMultiphysics/Examples/eFlows4HPC/Demo_ROM_workflow/README.md

 The graph of the job allows to see the execution order of the tasks.

-In this example the graph generated looks like this
+In this example, the graph generated looks like this
 <p align=center><img height="72.125%" width="72.125%" src="./data/GrapghColors.png"></p>
 <p align=center><img height="72.125%" width="72.125%" src="./data/Grapgh.png"></p>

-Where the coloured circles represent the following tasks
+Where the colored circles represent the following tasks

 <p align=center><img height="50.125%" width="50.125%" src="./data/Trace.png"></p>